Prevedere/prevedere-connector/demo/prevedere-connector-examples/README.md

 1. Download and extract the source code for the connector.
 2. Open Anypoint Studio.
 3. Select File -> Import.
-On the Import screen, open the Anypoint Studio folder and select ‘Maven-based Mule Project from pom.xml’.
+On the Import screen, open the Anypoint Studio folder and select ‘Anypoint Studio Project from External Location’.
 Click ‘Next’.
-4. In the Maven-based Mule Project Import dialog, select the browse button next to the ‘POM File:’ input in the Maven Settings section.
+4. In the Mule Import dialog, select the browse button next to the ‘Project Root:’ input in the External Project section.
 Browse to the directory where you extracted the Prevedere Connector source and then navigate to ‘\demo\prevedere-connector-examples’.
-Select pom.xml and click ‘OK’.
+Click ‘OK’.
 Click ‘Finish’.
-5. Right click on the imported project and select ‘Convert to Anypoint Studio Project’.
-6. Right click on the imported project and select ‘Run As’ -> ‘Mule Application with Maven’.
+5. Right click on the imported project and select ‘Run As’ -> ‘Mule Application’.
 The project should build successfully and deploy automatically.

 #Usage

-Endpoints
 All available endpoints are located at http://localhost:8081 by default.

-**Prevedere Global Indicator Repository**
+##Prevedere Global Indicator Repository
 Prevedere collects over 2 million economic indicators that can be used to generate economic models and forecasts.
 The indicator repository is available to search against and retrieve data for analysis.

 **Search**